-My name is Carolin, and I come from Germany, where I did a Bachelor of Science in Biomedical Engineering at the University of Tübingen and the University of Stuttgart.
-In my spare time, I love to bake and travel.
+Carolin comes from Germany, where she did a Bachelor of Science in Biomedical Engineering at the University of Tübingen and the University of Stuttgart.
+In her spare time, she loves to bake and travel.

 Why did you choose this master's programme at KTH?